tildearrow/furnace/papers/doc/3-pattern/effects.md

   - a note must be present for this effect to work.
 - `04xy`: vibrato. `x` is the speed, while `y` is the depth.
   - maximum vibrato depth is ±1 semitone.
+- `07xy`: tremolo. `x` is the speed, while `y` is the depth.
+  - maximum tremolo depth is -60 volume steps.
 - `08xy`: set panning. `x` is the left channel and `y` is the right one.
   - not all systems support this effect.
 - `09xx`: set speed 1.